 Income and Poverty — Key Findings

-- Wide Variation: Measures of economic well-being in Tennessee vary significantly across counties (Figure 2).
-For example, the highest county child poverty rate was 15 times higher than the lowest (48% in Hancock v.
-3% in Moore).
+- Wide Variation — Measures of economic well-being in Tennessee vary significantly across counties (Figure 2).
+For example, the highest county child poverty rate was 14 times higher than the lowest (43% in Hancock vs. 3% in Moore).

-- Rural vs. Urban: As a group, urban counties averaged the highest incomes and lowest poverty rates in the state, while the state’s rural counties had the lowest incomes and most poverty (Figure 3).
+- Rural vs. Urban Counties — As a group, urban counties averaged the highest incomes and lowest poverty rates in the state, while the state’s rural counties had the lowest incomes and most poverty (Figure 3).

-See Appendix Figures A1-A4 for mapped data by county, Figure A10 for a map of counties by Grand Division, and Table A1 for data values.
+See Appendix Figures A1-A4 for mapped data by county, Figure A9 for a map of counties by Grand Division, and Table A1 for data values.

 Levels of Education — Key Findings

-- Wide Variation: Levels of education varied significantly across Tennessee’s 95 counties (Figure 5).
-For example, the highest rate of adults with at least a bachelor’s degree was seven times higher than the lowest (61% in Williamson v.
-9% in Scott).
+- Wide Variation — Levels of education varied significantly across Tennessee’s 95 counties (Figure 5).
+For example, the highest rate of adults with at least a bachelor’s degree was seven times higher than the lowest (62% in Williamson vs. 9% in Marion).

-See Appendix Figures A5-A6 for mapped data by county, Figure A10 for a map of counties by Grand Division, and Table A1 for data values.
+See Appendix Figures A5-A6 for mapped data by county, Figure A9 for a map of counties by Grand Division, and Table A1 for data values.

 Uninsured Rates — Key Findings

-- Wide Variation: Uninsured rates among non-elderly adults (19-64) and children both vary widely by county.
-For example, 13% of children in Perry County were uninsured – 26 times the rate in Humphreys, where less than 1% were uninsured (Figure 9).
+- Wide Variation — Uninsured rates among non-elderly adults (19-64) and children both vary widely by county.
+For example, 17% of children in Van Buren County were uninsured — 42 times the rate in Trousdale, where less than 1% were uninsured (Figure 9).

-- Rural vs. Urban: As a group, urban counties had the lowest uninsured rates for non-elderly adults – followed by mostly rural and then completely rural areas (Figure 10).
-The uninsured rate among children, however, was virtually the same across all three county groups.
+- Rural vs. Urban — As a group, urban counties had the lowest uninsured rates for non-elderly adults — followed by mostly rural and then completely rural areas (Figure 10).
+The uninsured rate among children, however, was very similar across all three county groups.

-See Appendix Figures A7-A9 for mapped data by county, Figure A10 for a map of counties by Grand Division, and Table A1 for data values.
+See Appendix Figures A7-A8 for mapped data by county, Figure A9 for a map of counties by Grand Division, and Table A1 for data values.

 About the Data